TAHA-brazy/electro-hydraulic-control-system/README.md

 A phase-lead controller was designed to meet specific performance requirements:

-1-Overshoot < 4%
+1- Overshoot < 4%

-2-Settling time < 2 seconds
+2- Settling time < 2 seconds

-3-Zero steady-state error
+3- Zero steady-state error

 The controller parameters were determined using Bode diagram analysis and validated through simulation in Simulink.